Does being playful and silly come naturally to you?

 - Play board games, cards, etc. with your kids.
 Choose funny games to get everyone laughing.
 Or change the rules up every so often to keep things fun.

-- Participate with them in their after-school activities.
+- Participate with them in their extra-curricular activities.
 For example, take art classes with them, when you take them swimming get in the pool, or you could play with them whatever sport they’re into at the moment.

 - Build something together.
 It can be made from Legos or even a life size project like a treehouse.